cuiyongbo/hello-world/my_wiki/machine_learning/machine_learning_concepts.rst

 #.
 Cross-entropy: a metric of similarity between two probability distributions
 #.
 Entropy, cross entropy, and KL-divergence `Introduction to cross entropy`_ .

+#.
+Building Blocks of a ML algorithm

+    - a loss function
+    - an optimization criterion based on the loss function
+    - an optimization routine that leverages training data to find a solution to the optimization criterion

 .. rubric:: Footnotes

 .. [#] `Introduction to cross entropy <https://rdipietro.github.io/friendly-intro-to-cross-entropy-loss/>`_